seannn9/Odin-CSS-Project/README.md

 # Odin-CSS-Project-
-Landing Page project from The Odin Project
+Landing Page CSS project for The Odin Project